 II.
-Vaccine Utilization Report (VUR) form
+Vaccine Utilization Report Form version 2 (VUR-2) - Annex 2

-The VUR is a simple spreadsheet to capture information on vaccine utilization by type of activity, target population and children immunized, and vaccine doses used by type of vaccine.
-Reports from all polio SIAs occurring in the country must be captured in the VUR form.
-This will enable countries as well as the global partnership to monitor vaccine utilization in the country.
+The VUR-2 is a simple spreadsheet to capture information on vaccine utilization in polio SIAs by type of activity, target population, children immunized, and vaccine doses used by type of vaccine.
+It enables countries as well as the global partnership to monitor vaccine utilization at national and sub-national levels and to cross-check against reported stock balances available in country.